 writing center studies; first-year writing, digital composition, twentieth-century and contemporary American literature, ecocriticism

-Interim Coordinator of the Writing Center
+Director of the 21st-Century Writing Competency Program and Writing Center

 Recent courses taught:

 - British Literature

 Distinctions (awards, fellowships, and grants):

 - Teaching Fellow, Digital Projects Group, Baylor University (2016; 2018)